Chapel Hill-Carrboro Holiday Parade

-The Chapel Hill-Carrboro Holiday Parade will be held from 10 a.m. to approximately noon Saturday, Dec.
-10. Presented by the Jaycees and the Town of Chapel Hill, the parade this year again promises to be a great way to start the holiday season.
+The Chapel Hill-Carrboro Holiday Parade will be held from 10 a.m. until about noon Saturday, Dec.
+9, 2017.
+Presented by the Jaycees and the Town of Chapel Hill, the parade this year again promises to be a great way to start the holiday season.

-Music, live interviews, and commentators will be broadcast by live public address on the street.
-If you miss any of the fun, The People's Channel will be recording the parade for a later broadcast.
-There will be plenty of hot chocolate and sweets from 140 West Franklin merchants.
+Music, live interviews and commentators will be broadcast by live public address on the street.
+If you miss any of the fun, The People's Channel will be airing the parade live.

 Don't miss the elves, reindeer, candy canes and of course, Santa Claus riding his sleigh!
 Make sure you get there early to get a good spot to view the parade along Franklin Street and Main Street in Carrboro.
 More than 10,000 people are expected to line the streets to see this event.

 Special thanks to our major Parade sponsors this year:

 National Pawn, Town of Chapel Hill, The Goddard School, Bud Matthews Services, The Tumble Gym, UNC Healthcare, 1870 Farm, WCHL/Chapelboro.com, The People’s Channel, School of Rock, and Wright Brothers Landscaping and Tree Service.

 The Town of Chapel Hill helps make the event run smoothly, with help from colleagues in the Town of Carrboro.
 The Town of Chapel Hill’s Parks and Recreation Department float showcases youth athletic and teen programs in the community.